wagoodman/bashful/README.md

 - [x] Show detailed error reports when commands fail
 - [x] Log all actions taken with all stdout/stderr
 - [x] See an ETA for tasks that have already been run
+- [x] Automatically download referenced scripts and executables from urls
+- [x] Bundle set of scripts and listed resources into a single simi-portable executable
 - [ ] Interact with the mouse to see more/less tasks (https://godoc.org/github.com/nsf/termbox-go#Event)

 ## Installation & Usage